Iran, big powers agree to hold more nuclear talks in June

 "The two sides' commitment to diplomacy in the absence of any clear agreement is a positive sign," said Ali Vaez, Iran expert at the International Crisis Group think-tank.

 "All parties should be commended for returning to the negotiating table.
-Obama should be commended for having turned diplomacy into a process rather than the one-off meetings that existed in the past," wrote Trita Parsi, President of the Washington-based National Iranian American Council.
+(U.S. President Barack) Obama should be commended for having turned diplomacy into a process rather than the one-off meetings that existed in the past," wrote Trita Parsi, president of the National Iranian American Council.

-The six powers want practical steps from Iran to address their concerns over its nuclear work.
+The sceptical powers want practical steps from the Islamic Republic to address their concerns over its nuclear programme.

 IRAN INSISTS ON ITS RIGHTS